yanglimath/yanglim.github.io/_pages/about.md

 ## Publications

 #### 2025

+$17.$ ${\bf {\small Yang~Li}}$, Shixin Zhu, Zhonghua Sun, Covering radii and deep holes of two classes of extended twisted GRS codes and their applications, To appear in IEEE Transactions on Information Theory, 2025.

 $16.$ Dengcheng Xie, Shixin Zhu, ${\bf {\small Yang~Li}}$, New ternary self-orthogonal codes and related LCD codes from weakly regular plateaued functions, Advances in Mathematics of Communications, https://doi.org/10.3934/amc.2025004.